Recently, a client called asking what I thought would be the best replacement for a 1747-L40.

 Note: For more details reference the Fixed SLC-500 user manual here.

 Well that’s it for my introduction to the Fixed SLC-500.
 Next time we’ll discuss replacing one of these units with a more modern PLC.
-If you have any questions or comments on this article please feel free to leave them by using the “leave a reply” form at the bottom of the page.
+If you have any questions or comments on this article please feel free to leave them by using the “post a comment or question” link below.